-Based on the Phase 1 Environmental and Geotechnical assessment of the project locations, there do not appear to be any concerns of known or designated CERCLA regulated HTRW concerns affecting the project lands.
+Based on the Phase 1 Environmental Site Assessment and Geotechnical evaluation of the project location(s), there do not appear to be any concerns of known or designated CERCLA regulated HTRW concerns affecting the project lands.

 The sponsor fully understands its responsibilities for assessing the properties for any potential or presence of hazardous waste materials as defined and regulated under CERCLA.
-There is no known "Superfund" sites or sites presently under CERCLA remediation or response orders identified in the project area.
+There are no known "Superfund" sites or sites presently under CERCLA remediation or response orders identified in the project area.
 There are no known presences of any substances in the project area that are regulated under CERCLA or other environmental statutes or regulations.
 The LERRD estimate is predicated on the assumption that all lands and properties are clean and require no remediation.
 The model PCA conditions contain specific terms and conditions governing the sponsor's responsibility for environmental cleanup for CERCLA regulated substances.
 Hazardous Waste Assessments are covered as a project cost under the model PCA.